-Sexual Violence and

-Intimate Partner

-Violence Can Happen
+Sexual Violence and Intimate Partner Violence Can Happen to Anyone...

-to Anyone...

-- regardless of sex, gender, gender identity, and gender expression. - regardless of sexual orientation.
+- regardless of gender identity and expression, and - regardless of sexual orientation.

 VIOLENCE AND SEXUAL ORIENTATION

 - Lesbians and gay men reported IPV and sexual violence over their lifetimes at levels equal to or higher than heterosexuals: - 44% of lesbian women, 61% of bisexual women, and 35% of heterosexual women experienced rape, physical violence, and/or stalking by an intimate partner in their lifetime. - 26% of gay men, 37% of bisexual men, and 29% of heterosexual men experienced rape, physical violence, and/or stalking by an intimate partner at some point. - Approximately one in five bisexual women (22%) and nearly one in 10 heterosexual women (9%) have been raped by an intimate partner in their lifetime.